DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Both gun parts and guard of his sword too somehow transformed into Sid's sword which he saw in graveyard.
 ...As if responding to sword's name, it transformed.
 And after it settled down.
-In Kay's hand was Shining Sword.
+In Kai's hand was Shining Sword.
 This semi-transparent blade looked as beautiful as most expensive jewel.
 And also like a big <span title="Guess we know why it is Code Holder's key, but I'll continue omitting key part for now">key</span>.
 If Drake Nail couldn't even scratch these chains, then how about this hero's sword...?